jjkirn/sliver-c2/notes/part1.md

 ```

 ---
-Back on Kali, in the "sliver-server" terminal window, you should see the callback:
+Back on Kali VM, in the "sliver-server" terminal window, you should see the callback:
 ```
 [server] sliver > http